Compensation in neighbour disputes over boundaries

 The first example has far more serious consequences and it may be easier to convince a Judge that it merits an injunction and that the costs of the case are proportionate.

-Boundary disputes: conclusion
+Boundaries and neighbour disputes: conclusion

 In order to determine whether a court might award damages, and how much, one must consider every aspect of the case.